 Michael O’Higgins FX Class Representative Limited is representing the victims of the foreign exchange cartels.
 Michael O’Higgins FX Class Representative Limited is a special purpose vehicle incorporated to bring this claim, as the complexity and possible long duration of the claim means that it is more appropriate that the class be represented by a company rather than an individual.
 Michael O’Higgins is the sole director and sole member of the company, which is incorporated in England & Wales.

 As director of Michael O’Higgins FX Class Representative Limited, Mr O’Higgins is ideally placed to run this claim on behalf of those who have suffered loss as a result of the banks’ illegal conduct.
 To assist with decision-making, there will be an independent advisory committee which will include individuals with an understanding of the legal or foreign exchange trading sectors.
 This advisory committee will be headed by Sir Christopher Clarke, a former Lord Justice of Appeal of the Courts of England and Wales.
+The other members are Ian Pearson, a former Treasury Minister, and Damian Mitchell of DSquare (a highly experienced FX trader).

 As class representative, Michael O’Higgins FX Class Representative Limited will conduct the claim on behalf of the class.
 It will instruct the specialist lawyers and experts, make decisions on the conduct of the claim and, in particular, will decide whether to present any offer of settlement that the banks may make to the Competition Appeal Tribunal for its approval.
 The class representative will be responsible for communicating with the class and issuing formal notices to class members through various means, including posting notices on this website.